AtB-AS/config-specs/README.md

 ## Release package

-After your changes are merged to the main branch:
+After your changes are merged to the main branch (which should include changes from `yarn build`):

-1. Checkout the latest changes on main branch
-2. Make sure you are authenticated through npm by running `npm whoami`
-3. Make sure your npm user has access to publish packages to AtB's npm repo.
-4. Run `yarn build` to build the package.
-5. Tag a new release by running `yarn version`:
+1. Create and checkout a new branch, e.g. called "yourfirstname/v-5-8-0".
+2. Run `yarn version` (which creates a new commit with updated version number in package.json and creates a version tag):

 - **Major**: Breaking change.
 This version _require_ you to do code modifications after upgrading on the consumer side.
 - **Minor**: This version extends functionality.
 - **Patch**: This version affects no APIs at all, just changes to existing code.

-6. Run `npm publish` to publish the package to npm.
-7. Push to Github: `git push origin main`
+3. Push to Github: `git push origin yourfirstname/v-5-8-0` (replace with your actual branch name).
-8. Push tags to Github: `git push origin main --tags`
+4. Push tags to Github: `git push origin yourfirstname/v-5-8-0 --tags` (replace with your actual branch name).
+5. Create a PR for this new branch into main and merge when approved.
+6. Make sure you are authenticated through npm by running `npm whoami`.
+7. Make sure your npm user has access to publish packages to AtB's npm repo.
+8. Checkout and pull the updated main branch.
+9. run `npm publish` to publish the package to npm.

 _TODO: Packages should be automatically released when merging a PR created by `release-please-action` Github Action.
 Changelog and releases should